EDMdesigner/email-generator-docs/document-settings/templatingLanguage.md

 If you are using Mustache: https://mustache.github.io/mustache.5.html

 If you are using Mailchimp: https://mailchimp.com/help/use-conditional-merge-tag-blocks/

+If you are using Adobe Campaign Classic (acc): https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/personalizing-deliveries/conditional-content.html?lang=en

 *Note: Mailchimp has no loop merge tag so we're using handlebars as a fallback for it*